(Click on the blue print below to go to Posts/Pages)

 If you phone the company and ask a lot of questions that they will not answer, hang up!
 If you ask fees and they will not quote them over the phone, hang up!
 If they are insistent that you come into their office or worse meet at a Starbucks or a hotel without giving you much information on the phone, hang up!
 Any service should be willing to answer all of your questions over the phone.
 If they do coerce you to meet they will use a hard sell to sign you and you may regret it later.

 I’ve been told that a couple of the franchise services will show you profiles to entice you into joining.
 Then once they have your money and you ask about the people you were shown, suddenly they are unavailable.
 Any service that is legitimate should not show you any profile prior to your joining.
+Would you like it if they used you as a marketing tool?
 A Matchmaker’s profiles are proprietary and should only be shown to clients of that Matchmaker, not to entice people into joining a service.

 8. How many people will I meet per month?